emhart/10-simple-rules-data-storage/resubmission_materials/reviewer_response.md

 **Rules 4 and 5 seem like variations on the same rule -- keeping the data accessible.
 It would be helpful to differentiate these rules a bit more.**

+We have differentiated the rules by focusing on data file formats in Rule 4 and data structure in Rule 5.

 **Line 21: is a good advice => is good advice**

 We have fixed this typo.